omoya/vite-react/README.md

 Most of the things that I am explaining and coding here are inspired by the hiperuseful tutorial of Midudev.
-Follow it at youtube.com/watch?v=7iobxzd_2wY](youtube.com/watch?v=7iobxzd_2wY) You won't regret it... unless you do not know spanish :sweat_smile:
+Follow it at youtube.com/watch?v=7iobxzd_2wY](youtube.com/watch?v=7iobxzd_2wY) You won't regret it... unless you do not understand spanish :sweat_smile: